 Daryl Wood Gerber is the Agatha Award-winning, nationally bestselling author of The French Bistro Mysteries, featuring a former chef who is now an up-and-coming bistro owner in Napa Valley, and The Cookbook Nook Mysteries, featuring an admitted foodie and owner of a cookbook store in picturesque coastal California.
 Under the pen name Avery Aames, Daryl writes the Agatha Award winning, nationally bestselling The Cheese Shop Mysteries set in fictional Providence, Ohio.
-Daryl also writes suspense novels, including Day of Secrets and Girl on the Run, which have garnered terrific reviews.
+Daryl also writes suspense novels, including the Aspen Adams books and stand-alones, which have garnered terrific reviews.

 Prior to her career as a novelist, Daryl wrote screenplays and created the format for the popular TV sitcom Out of this World.
 A fun tidbit for mystery buffs, Daryl was also an actress and co-starred on Murder, She Wrote, as well as other TV shows.
 Daryl is originally from the Bay Area and graduated from Stanford University.
 She loves to cook, read, golf, swim, and garden.
 She also likes adventure and has been known to jump out of a perfectly good airplane.